macmpi/x11-calc/README.md

 #### Installing

-On Linux systems after the compilation is complete you can use the makefile to install the emulator locally.
+On Linux systems after the compilation is complete you can use the makefile to install the simulators locally.

 By default the installer will use `$HOME/.local` if it exists, but it is possible to specify another directory by setting the directory `prefix`.